-Rooms housing small groups of cats (testing negative for FeLV and FIV infections and vaccinated against FPV and upper respiratory tract disease), potentially with an adjacent outdoor area are ideal (Figure 1).
-Fencing must ensure that interactions with other animals (including birds) are prevented.
-Cats must have access to fresh water and shade as well as protection from rain and cold weather.
+Rooms housing small groups of cats (testing negative for FeLV and FIV infections and vaccinated against FPV, FHV and FCV) that have access to an adjacent outdoor area are ideal (Figure 1).
+Fencing should ensure that interactions with other animals (including birds) are prevented.
+Cats must have access to fresh water and shade, as well as protection from rain and cold weather.
 To facilitate adoption, potential new owners should be able to view the cats, but windows for viewing should be of perspex or glass, not wire mesh.

 Pregnant and lactating queens and their litters should be housed in a separate area.
 Each queen needs a separate pen, and no other cat should be allowed to share it.
-Ideally, these cats should not be housed in a shelter but rather in guest families organised and facilitated by the shelter.
+Ideally, these cats should not be housed in a shelter but rather outside of the shelter in foster families/homes organised and facilitated by the shelter.

-The entrance to each section should have facilities for hand washing and places for clean coveralls.
-Ideally there should be washrooms where the carers can wash hands (Figure 2.
-Hand and equipment disinfectants should be easily accessible to use.
-Overshoes should be provided, or a boot bath of disinfectant should be placed at the entrance/exit of the quarantine area and the isolation facilities.
-Equipment for cleaning, disinfecting feeding etc. must be available for each area and must be kept strictly there.
-To facilitate identification, different colours for food and water bowls, litter trays, beds etc. per area should be used.
+The entrance to each section should have facilities for hand washing and places for clean overalls.
+Ideally there should be washrooms where the carers can wash hands (Figure 2).
+Hand and equipment disinfectants should be easily accessible.
+Overshoes should be provided, or a boot bath of disinfectant should be placed at the entrance/exit of the quarantine area and isolation facilities.
+Equipment for cleaning, disinfecting, feeding etc. must be available for each area and must be kept strictly there.
+To facilitate identification, different colours for food and water bowls, litter trays, beds etc. specific for each area should be used.

 Corridors should have non-porous surfaces with easily disinfectable, rounded corners.
-Floors of the indoor facilities and furniture should be easily cleanable (e.g. no carpets allowed).
+Floors of the indoor facilities and furniture should be easily cleaned (e.g. no carpets allowed).